WokLibCodeClub/.github/profile/README.md

 **Link for the Code Club's Scratch _Studio_**

 We use a *Studio* on the Scratch website for sharing projects in the Code Club sessions.
 The link to this is [WLCC 2025-2026](https://scratch.mit.edu/studios/50686841)

+#### Don't forget *Rapid Router*

+If you want to keep improving your coding skills don't forget the [*Rapid Router*](https://www.codeforlife.education/rapidrouter/#) game. ***Please note:*** you need a Code for Life login to access most levels above 21.
+If you do not have a login please follow the instructions [below](#How-to-make-a-Code-for-Life-account) to make one.

+*Rapid Router* is a lot of fun, but it's much more than a game - it is a very clever way of teaching the main elements of good coding.
+But, to make the most of it, you have to try and get full marks for every level.
+If you're don't do this you will be missing out on the learning opportunities of this game.

 ### How to make a Code for Life account